libigl/libigl-python-bindings/README.md

     /Library/Frameworks/Python.framework/Versions/[version]/bin/python -m pip install cibuildwheel
     CIBW_BUILD="cp311-*" python -m cibuildwheel --output-dir wheelhouse --platform macos

+## Downloading all the artifacts

+A successful [.github/workflows/wheels.yml](.github/workflows/wheels.yml) run will a lot of `.whl` files.
+To download these all at once, you can use the following command:

+    mkdir wheelhouse
+    cd wheelhouse
+    gh run download [runid]

+Then these can be uploaded to pypi using:

+    python -m twine upload --repository testpypi wheelhouse/*/*.whl wheelhouse/*/*.tar.gz

 ## Acknowledgements

 The original python bindings were generated and maintained by